Applying For A Certificate Of Appointment Of Estate Trustee

 With no Will, there is no appointed trustee.
 So, if there is no trustee, who is responsible for administering the affairs of the deceased?

 Each Canadian province has its own rules that allow for the appointment of a trustee when no Will is present.
-For this to happen, someone has to apply for what’s known as a “certificate of appointment.”
+For this to happen, someone has to apply for what’s known as a “Certificate of Appointment Without a Will.”

-What is a certificate of appointment without a Will (also known as a probate)?
+What is a Certificate of Appointment without a Will?

 When someone dies without a Will, certain individuals can apply for a certificate of appointment for a trustee.
 That is, apply to be certified as the estate’s trustee.
 This process is more commonly known as probate.